-Cash flows above are presented on a consolidated basis and therefore also include \$120.7 million and \$85.6 million of cash and cash equivalents included in current assets of discontinued operations in the Consolidated Balance Sheet as of December 31, 2021 and 2020, respectively.
+Cash flows above are presented on a consolidated basis and therefore also include \$120.7 million of cash and cash equivalents included in current assets of discontinued operations in the consolidated balance sheet as of December 31, 2021.
 Refer to "Note 9 - Discontinued Operations" for additional information related to cash flows from discontinued operations.